 Major Trauma, multiple injuries and emergency injuries: Massage is not recommended and is most likely contraindicated in these cases emergency care and physican evaluation is necessary.
 Call 911.

 Anyone who has an illness should be evaluated by a physician and cleared for massage.
 If you have an acute emergent illness call 911 and follow up with your doctor.

-Massage can be beneficial to the body in supporting the healing process and relaxing the mind and body.
+Massage can be beneficial to the body in supporting the healing process but is not a replacement for professional healing on the advice of a physician.
+Massage is beneficial in relaxing the mind and body.
 Inflammation is reduced and toxins produced as part of the healing process can be lessened by the increase in circulation that is provided by massage therapy.